zeyad-mohvme-d/Taxi-Fare-Trip-Duration-Analytics/README1.md

 - A real taxi dataset was downloaded.
 - The data was loaded so it could be analyzed.

-### Why This Matters
-You cannot analyze anything without data.
-This step makes sure we start with real information.

 ---

 ## Phase 2: Understanding How Taxi Prices Work